silverstripe/developer-docs/en/02_Developer_Guides/00_Model/08_SQL_Select.md

 Dealing with low-level SQL is not encouraged, since the ORM provides powerful abstraction APIs (see [datamodel](/developer_guides/model/data_model_and_orm)).
-Starting with Silverstripe CMS 3, records in collections are lazy loaded, and these collections have the ability to run efficient SQL such as counts or returning a single column.
+Records in collections are lazy loaded, and these collections have the ability to run efficient SQL such as counts or returning a single column.